 In creating NSG we wanted to deliver on the three key characteristics of Northern Spain - Landscape, Food & Wine.
 Our philosophy is the appreciation of everything local and sustainable, which is at the heart of everything we do.

 My name is Irene López Martínez and I am the founder and proprietor of Northern Spain Gastronomy (NSG).

 My philosophy drives my approach in every aspect of what I do, and within the experiences we offer.
 As well as delivering my philosophy through NSG experiences, I also practice the art of self-sufficiency at NSG HQ, so I know my Padrón peppers from my piquillo peppers.

 I live in Castro Urdiales, a beautiful fishing village located in Cantabria, right on the border of the Basque Country.
-It's ideal place for our NSG HQ, being located within easy access to Bilbao, La Rioja and Santander.
+It's ideal place for our NSG HQ, being located within easy access to Bilbao, San Sebastian, La Rioja and Santander.
 The area also provides me with the best quality of life, and for my clients, the best experiences in Northern Spain.
 The stunning landscapes of the Cantabrian Sea, green wooded mountains and wide sandy beaches (Game of Thrones filmed here!) provide the background to some of the highest quality wines and gastronomy in the land.